Get answers to all your questions about your credit score and the OneScore app, explained in a simple and easy to

 Completely.
 Safeguarding your sensitive information is of the highest importance to us.
 We use bank-level security practices.
 We do not share any data with any external vendors.
 We are ISO2007:1 certified, ensuring that our data centres are at par with industry standards.

 Absolutely.
 In fact the usage of our app and its services is free and will continue to remain so.
 No trial period, no ads, no spam calls/emails.
 In future we might launch some financial products of our own.
 Those may (or may not) involve a small fee.
 But the credit scores and insight features are and will remain free for life.

 Most of the other companies who provide free credit scores are aggregators for loan/card providers.
 They identify consumers with high scores and then share the data with their partners.
 This results in spam and unsolicited calls.
-We at FPL on the other hand provide you your score along with custom insights specific to you.
+We at FPL on the other hand provide your credit score along with custom insights specific to you.
 Also, our OneScore app does not ask you for any permissions at all.
 Our financial products when launched will only connect with you via the app and there is no compulsion on your part to use those products/services.

 We aim to make money from future products and services that we desire to launch through the app.